mistersingh179/bw-dashboard/README.md

 - campaign date breaks when typing starts with a 0.
 - paginate call for scoring
 - lazy build cache
+- remove \n from advertisments
+- this webpage failes to buil – clj3gzd8r9mmms91qrw6q9q0b
+- sibling text has cdata
+- add ip address to logs
+  - add child logger to request object
+  - use middleware to add it

 ## Pending backlog
 - create all webpages as OFF